 Prior to 2020, you needed to begin taking required minimum distributions (RMDs) from their plans when you turned 70½ years old.
 Under the SECURE Act and for distributions required to be made after Dec.
 31, 2019, the age at which individuals must start taking distributions from these retirement plans has been increased from 70½ to 72.
 The RMD rules try to get taxpayers to spend retirement savings during their lifetimes instead of transferring wealth to beneficiaries.
 A side benefit to the age thresh-hold change, was that you could choose NOT to take a required distribution in 2020.

-Also under the CARES Act and for 2020 distributions, if you were financially impacted by the corona virus pandemic, you can take a distribution up to $100,000 and not be subjected to the 10% early withdrawal penalty.
-You can choose to distribute the taxable income calculation over a 3-year period, or you can also contribute the money back to your retirement plan within three years and treat the transaction as a direct rollover.
-A word of CAUTION though, you must be able to prove that the draw from your retirement account is directly related to financial need due to the pandemic.
+If you took an early withdrawal from a retirement account (IRA or 401k) in 2020 due to being financially impacted by the corona virus pandemic, you could take a distribution up to $100,000 and not be subjected to the 10% early withdrawal penalty.
+You could choose to distribute the taxable income calculation over a 3-year period, or you could also contribute the money back to your retirement plan within three years and treat the transaction as a direct rollover.

 For divorces that were finalized after December 31st 2018, alimony is no longer deductible for the payer and included as income for the recipient.
 If you divorce was finalized prior to this date, spouses can still take advantage of the changes, but you should obtain legal advice as it will requre changes to your divorce agreement.

 PPP loans – Most of our client are small businesses, and if you received less than $50,000 in PPP loans you can use the simplified form found here: PPP Loan Forgiveness Application Form 3508S (sba.gov) It is basically 1-page, and documentation is NOT required.
 However you might have to prove your position if you are ever audited, so still keep good records.